-Curriculum in the Christian Ministry Leadership (CMN) major is focused on developing Christian leaders to serve effectively by enabling them to envision, plan, develop and implement church or para-church ministries that may impact their communities for the Kingdom of Christ.
+The Bachelor of Professional Studies in Christian Ministry Leadership curriculum is focused on developing Christian leaders to serve effectively by enabling them to envision, plan, develop and implement church or para-church ministries that may impact their communities for the Kingdom of Christ.

 If you are interested in Geneva College′s Christian Ministry Leadership degree program, we invite you to fill out the form on this page to receive more information.

 U.S. News & World Report recognizes Geneva College as a Top 10 Best Value School out of all North Region colleges, accounting for our academic quality and the net cost of attendance for those receiving the average level of need-based financial aid.